VET Student Loans

 - Have a HELP balance greater than zero.

-- Have a valid Unique Student Identifier (USI) and provide your tax file number (TFN).
+- Have a valid Unique Student Identifier (USI) and provide their tax file number (TFN).

 - Submit a completed electronic Commonwealth Assistance Form (eCAF) on or prior to the census date.